SquareGPS/navixy-api/docs/general/automation/Automation with Zapier.md

 Example use cases you can achieve:

-1. Send a GPRS command / activate output on schedule.
+* Send a GPRS command / activate output on schedule;
-2. Send a Slack message on a tracker event.
+* Send a Slack message on a tracker event;
-3. Deactivate tracker on an event.
+* Deactivate tracker on an event.

 ***